-You’ll also learn about the self-graphing data sheets available in The Data Collection Toolkit.
+Learn about the self-graphing data sheets available in The Data Collection Toolkit.
 These forms make it easy to collect data, put it into graphs, and analyze progress all at the same time.
-K-12 special education directors, special educators, school administrators, paraprofessionals, and education consultants will benefit from attending this session.
+K-12 special education directors, special educators, school administrators, paraprofessionals, and education consultants will benefit from watching this recorded session.

 About the Presenter

 Dr. Cindy Golden has over 30 years’ experience in working with students with disabilities.
 She is currently serving as an adjunct faculty member for the University of West Florida and as an autism consultant for the Florida State University’s Center for Autism and Related Disabilities (CARD).
 Before retiring from public education, Dr. Golden last served as the assistant director and principal/psychologist of an educational and therapeutic program, serving students with severe emotional and behavioral needs and autism.
 She was the author of several popular blogs for parents and teachers of children with special needs and has written numerous online articles.
 She is considered to be an expert in the field of special education, and is a popular speaker at local, state, regional, national and international conferences along with being a sought-after trainer of educators across the country.

 Join the Teaching All Students: Practical Strategies for Inclusive Classrooms community to participate in online discussions with peers, for invitations to upcoming edWebinars, to view past edWebinar recordings, to take a quiz and receive a CE certificate for a past edWebinar, and for access to more resources.

 Founded in 1978, Brookes is an independent, highly respected educational publishing company with a strong focus on helping all people—with and without disabilities—reach their potential.
 We publish 50+ new titles a year on screening and assessment, early intervention, inclusive and special education, autism and other disabilities, literacy, behavior, communication, and more.